Are Paris Tourist Cards Worth It?

 Loire Valley| ©Pedro Szekely

-Yes, it's worth it.
-If you want to see the main attractions in Paris, you can also get a tourist pass, as it includes all the must-see places in Paris.
-Here are some of the monuments and museums included in this card's catalog:
+Yes, it’s definitely worth it.
+If you want to see the main attractions in Paris, you can also get a tourist pass, since it includes all the must-see places in Paris.
+Here are some of the monuments and museums included in this pass:

-Please note that for some of these sites you still need to book your visit in advance even if you have the pass.
-And don't forget that with this card you can also access the Big Bus tourist buses and the Bateaux Parisiens cruises.
+Keep in mind, however, that for some of these sites you still need to book your visit in advance even if you have the pass.
+And don’t forget that this card also gives you access to Big Bus tourist buses, as well as Bateaux Parisiens river cruises.

 Compare Paris tourist passes

-Is it worth it if I'm traveling with children?
+Is it worth it if I’m traveling with kids?

 The answer is a resounding yes!
 When traveling with children, you need to make the most of your time.
-With children, you can't stand in long lines or deal with endless delays, because what was supposed to be a pleasure trip can quickly turn into a nightmare.
-So, if you're thinking of visiting the Palace of Versailles with children or perhaps the Louvre Museum with children, Paris tourist cards will save you from waiting and queuing, so you can start enjoying yourself as soon as you enter.
+With kids, you can’t deal with long lines or endless delays, because what was supposed to be a fun trip can turn into a nightmare.
+That’s why, if you’re thinking of visiting the Palace of Versailles with children or perhaps the Louvre Museum with children, Paris tourist passes will save you from waiting and queuing, so you can start enjoying yourself the moment you walk in.

-Traveling with children can be an extremely enriching experience, both for them and for you, but it's very important to be prepared and to know that it's not the same trip you might take with your partner or friends.
-Traveling with children requires your full attention and dedication to ensure that the little ones have an unforgettable time.
+Traveling with children can be an incredibly enriching experience, both for them and for you, but it’s very important to be prepared and to know that it’s not the same trip you might take with your partner or friends.
+Traveling with children requires your full attention and dedication so that the little ones have an unforgettable time.

 Compare Paris tourist passes

-Is it worth going to Paris in the summer?
+Is it worth it if I’m going to Paris in the summer?

 Paris Plages, summer| ©ParisInfo